PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 co-located with these queries.
 Split voting inspects only later consumers;
 Resize and Pool preserve immediate layout bridges and rewrite only when CF input or consumer evidence is stronger than the declared channel-last form.
+Static Pool NHWC selection is co-located here as one ordered decision.
+A MaxPool with a channel-last spatial consumer takes priority; otherwise an immediate NHWC bridge or unambiguous NHWC input evidence enables channel-last execution and shape normalization.
+An immediate CF bridge continues to block the second case.
+The exporter applies the returned statement and layout evidence before its existing CF repair.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer